-Because the revised plan is not conducting travel planning, recreation opportunity spectrum varies by alternative only in concert with suitability of motorized transport in alternative land allocations.
+Because the revised plan is not conducting travel planning, recreation opportunity spectrum varies by alternative largely in concert with suitability of motorized transport in alternative plan land allocations.
 For instance, if motorized transport would no longer be suitable in an alternative in recommended wilderness areas, then the recreation opportunity spectrum class would be consistent with a non-motorized class in that alternative.
+In addition, the assigned recreation opportunity spectrum class was modified in alternative F for the areas around Republic Mountain, Line Creek, and Hyalite Lake in response to objections.

 Recreation opportunity spectrum is not intended as a substitute for travel plan decision making.
-For the purposes of delineating winter recreation opportunity spectrum for the land management plan in the locations where a winter travel plan has not been completed, the mapped classes reflect existing condition and allowable use based on Custer Gallatin plan decisions.
+For the purposes of delineating winter recreation opportunity spectrum for the land management plan in the locations where a winter travel plan has not been completed, the mapped classes reflect existing condition and allowable use based on Custer Plan decisions.
 Future travel planning efforts will make specific travel decisions on specific allowable uses, trails, and areas.